apito-io/react-media-library-revived/README.md

 # React Media Library Revived

 The original repo forked from here: [Link](https://github.com/Richard1320/React-Media-Library).
 I intended to use it, but I saw that it was outdated.
-So, I decided to fork it and "revive" it The original (and updated) README.md content is below.
+So, I decided to fork it and "revive" it.
+The original (and updated) README.md content is below.